gemseo/gemseo/doc_src/source/interface/software_connection.rst

 From the previous JSON grammar of the Sobieski Mission discipline, we can illustrate the interest of the data check.
-The :class:`~gemseo.problems.sobieski.wrappers.SobieskiMission` will check any data passed to its  :meth:`.MDODiscipline.execute` method before calling :meth:`!MDODiscipline._run`.
+The :class:`~gemseo.problems.sobieski.disciplines.SobieskiMission` will check any data passed to its  :meth:`.MDODiscipline.execute` method before calling :meth:`!MDODiscipline._run`.

 .. code-block:: python

-    from gemseo.problems.sobieski.wrappers import SobieskiMission
+    from gemseo.problems.sobieski.disciplines import SobieskiMission
     misssion = SobieskiMission()
     misssion.execute(input_data={"y_14": [1.0, "a"]})